-We sat down with Sean Rosenthal, April Ross and Kerri Walsh Jennnings to hear what some of their travel horror stories were and how you can learn from their experiences for this week's #WednesdayWisdom.
+We sat down with Sean Rosenthal, April Ross and Kerri Walsh Jennnings to hear what some of their travel horror stories were and how you can learn from their experiences.
 After weighing in with the athletes, we’re light on the horror and heavy on the forgetfulness.

 1. PACK YOUR UNIFORM IN YOUR CARRY-ON